SummaryRead the full fact sheet

 Although sugar provides less energy than fat, it can contribute to the ‘energy density’ (number of kilojoules) of foods and drinks.
 It’s easy to overindulge in foods, especially drinks, with high sugar content.

-Having too much sugar is not the only reason for obesity or being overweight, but it does add to the amount of kilojoules in food.
-Eating too much of any food, without doing enough exercise, will cause you to become overweight.
+Having too much sugar adds to the amount of kilojoules in food and in your overall diet.
+Eating too much of any food, especially those high in sugar, without doing enough exercise, will cause you to become overweight.

 Soft drinks are high in sugar

-The standard serving size for soft drink has also increased.
-Ten years ago, soft drink was available in 375 ml cans.
-Soft drinks are now commonly sold in 600 ml bottles, which provide up to 16 teaspoons of sugar.
+The standard serving size for soft drink has increased.
+Previously, soft drink was available in 375ml cans.
+Soft drinks are now commonly sold in 600ml bottles, which provide up to 16 teaspoons of sugar.

-For an average 14 year old girl, a 600 ml bottle of soft drink alone will provide more than 12 per cent of her daily energy needs.
+For an average 14-year-old girl, a 600ml bottle of soft drink alone will provide more than 12% of her daily energy needs.
 This means she would exceed the recommended energy intake from refined sugar with just one drink.

 Fats in sweet foods

 It is a healthy choice to limit both the fat and the sugar content in the foods you eat.
-Lots of commercially produced sweet foods contain high levels of saturated fat, which will increase your blood cholesterol levels and your risk of heart disease.
+Lots of commercially produced sweet foods contain high levels of saturated fat, which will increase your and your .

 Carbohydrates and glucose